WomenWhoCode/WWCode-London/README.md

 ## About Women Who Code

 WWCode is the largest and most active community of technical women in the world.
 We have over 320,000 members in 147 countries & counting.
-Join our community by visiting [womenwhocode.com](womenwhocode.com) and sign up to become a member.
+Join our community by visiting [womenwhocode.com](https://womenwhocode.com) and sign up to become a member.
  <br>

+## Mentorship Programme
+Mentorship is a fantastic way to get support for your personal growth and career development.
+For mentors, it is a meaningful way of giving back and making a contribution.

+See all details about the program [here](https://wwcode-mentorship.carrd.co).

 ## Code of Conduct